\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Mcq

-Which unit would you use to measure the time it takes to run 100 meters?
+Which unit is most appropriate for measuring the time it takes to run a 100-meter sprint?

-• Running 100 meters is a very quick event.
+• A 100-meter sprint is a very fast event.

 Mcq

-Which unit would you use to measure the time it takes to clean up your bedroom?
+Which unit is most appropriate for measuring the time it takes to clean your bedroom?

 Mcq

-• We need a unit that measures a long time for people.
+• We need a large unit to describe this long duration easily.

 Mcq

-Which unit would you use to measure the time it takes to watch a movie?
+Which unit is most appropriate for measuring the time it takes to watch a movie?

 Mcq